 - Choose “Print to PDF” as your destination and give the new PDF a name like “Group 2 – [AssignmentName]”.

-You can create as many groups as you want this way.
 As long as each PDF has a different fingerprint, users in one PDF will not see the annotations of users in the other PDFs.

 How I do I check and make sure my PDFs have different fingerprints?